-In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the Statement of Net Position.
+In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities Statement of Net Position.

 In the fund financial statements, the face amount of debt issued is reported as other financing sources.